 Other times someone can be on the verge of death, with mere hours to go.
 And yet, they’ll hold on sometimes up to a week until a beloved sibling or child gets there to say goodbye.
 Then they let go.

-This seems to indicate that we may have some control at the end.
+This seems to indicate that we may have some control in the end.